 The city is a major link in the chain of transport routes connecting Europe and Asia Minor, as well as an intersection of three pan-European corridors (IV, VIII and X).
 Plovdiv is a main rail hub in southern Bulgaria.
 The Plovdiv International Airport handles both passenger and cargo flights, strengthening its position as an alternative to Sofia Airport.
-The city has a duty-free zone and a customs terminal, while an intermodal terminal is under construction.
+The city has a duty-free zone and a customs terminal, as well as an intermodal terminal.

 Plovdiv is the oldest city in Europe and the sixth oldest in the world, where life has never stopped /The Daily Telegraph in 2010/.
 It is estimated that it was founded around the beginning of 6th century BC.
 Having established itself as a Thracian center, the city grew during the times of Philip of Macedonia, flourished in the heyday of the Roman and Byzantine empires, was preserved in the years of the Ottoman Empire and was on the rise again during the Bulgarian National Revival.